lshuns/CosmicShearRB/SimCat/README.md

-Scripts to deal with simulated catalogues
+Scripts to deal with the simulated catalogue.
+The simulated catalogue is available by request.

 Columns in simulated catalogues: